kanopy-platform/sops-precommit/README.md

 cat .sops.yaml
 ```

 2. Create a new file in the secrets directory.
+Note: you will have to edit the default file to save

 ```
 sops secrets/new_file.yaml